spratspam/boba-rp-tracker/README.txt

 Hi!

 This is a small desktop app for tracking RP threads, replies, and notes.
 It’s designed to be simple, cozy, and easy to use.

+You can use either the installer OR the standalone .exe — both work the same.

 ✨ What’s New (v1.0.1)
 Replies now automatically update: